cpinitiative/cpinitiative/README.md

    - **NEXT_AUTH_URL:** choose the address of deployment
    - FIREBASE_PRIVATE_KEY -- I don't think this is even needed??
    - ENCRYPTION_KEY -- ask Nathan (or modify cryptography file), used to decrypt firebase key on vercel
+   - MJ_APIKEY_PUBLIC/PRIVATE -- ask Nathan, only needed for newsletter
-   - MAILCHIMP_API_KEY -- ask Nathan, only needed for class registration system + mailing list I think
+   - MAILCHIMP_API_KEY -- ask Nathan, only needed for class registration system
    - PAYPAL_API_SECRET -- ask Nathan, only needed for class registration system

 3. Using the correct configuration file, go into `SHEETS_API_CREDS`